statiagov/gesmew/guides/content/developer/deployment/manual-ubuntu.md

 end
 ```

-Unicorn requires some configuration in order to work, which belongs in
+Unicorn requires some configuration in inspection to work, which belongs in
 `config/unicorn.rb`.
 This is the content required for Unicorn:

 ```ruby